Riemannian geometric classification and emergent phenomena of magnetic textures: Differential geometry in magnetic textures

 This quantity is related to the torsion $\tau$.
+We refer to $t$ as the torsional scalar spin chirality.
 For a curve on $\mathbb{S}^2$, we obtain (see Appendix \ref{appendix_torsion} for the detailed derivation)

 In general, a curve satisfying $\tau = 0$ lies in a plane, whereas a finite torsion implies that the curve is not in a single plane, as shown in Fig.~\ref{fig_geometry}(d).
 For example, the helical and conical magnetic states trace great and small circles on $\mathbb{S}^2$, respectively, and the curves lie in a single plane.
 In general, among curves on $\mathbb{S}^2$, those lying in a single plane are restricted to circles.
 Indeed, cutting a sphere with a plane yields a circle as the intersection, which directly confirms this statement.
 In this case, $\tau$ and $t$ vanish; otherwise, they can be finite.
-We note that the planarity of the spin trajectory is different from coplanarity of the spins: the former means that the curve on $\mathbb{S}^2$ lies in a plane, whereas the latter means that all spins in real space lie in a single plane.
+We note that the planarity of the spin trajectory is different from the coplanarity of the spins: the former means that the curve on $\mathbb{S}^2$ lies in a plane, whereas the latter means that all spins in real space lie in a single plane.
 As in conical magnets, even in noncoplanar magnets, the curve traced by the spin can lie within a single plane.
-We refer to $t$ as the torsional scalar spin chirality.

 Explicitly, the torsion $\tau$ of a curve on $\mathbb{S}^2$ is related to the geodesic curvature $\kappa_g$ through $\tau = \kappa_g'/(1 + \kappa_g^2)$.
 Thus, if $\kappa_g$ is constant, the torsion is automatically zero.
 In particular, great and small circles have a constant $\kappa_g$, and hence $\tau=0$.
-As an example that yields a finite torsion, we consider the spin texture defined by the unnormalized vector
+As an example that yields a finite torsion, we consider the spin texture defined by an unnormalized vector